 The Admin Panel dashboard gives you a snapshot of your organization's activity.

-The total endpoints summary information on the dashboard indicates how many of your endpoints have outdated operating systems, browsers, or plugins.
-Click the "out of date" link to view more detailed information on the Device Insight page.
+The endpoints summary information on the dashboard indicates how many of your endpoints have outdated operating systems and shows how that number has changed over the last week.
+Click the "Out of Date OS" or "Total Endpoints" link to view more detailed information on the Device Insight page.

 Click on your name in the upper-right corner to access your administrator account action menu.
-Edit Profile lets you change the name associated with your administrator login, reset your password for the Admin Panel, update your secondary authentication phone number, and activate Duo Mobile for Admin Panel login.
+Click Edit Profile to change the name associated with your administrator login, reset your password for the Admin Panel, update your secondary authentication phone number or add a passkey, and activate Duo Mobile for Admin Panel login.
 You can also click Log Out on this menu to end your Duo administrator session.
 You'll be logged out of the Admin Panel automatically after 60 minutes of inactivity.

 Manage or view different object types by clicking the links on the left side of the Admin Panel.
 You may be shown a subset of these links, depending on your assigned administrative role.

 - Dashboard: Return to your account overview and summary.

 - Device Insight: Review information about clients and devices authenticating to Duo.
 See Device Insight.
 Available in Duo Premier, Duo Advantage, and Duo Essentials plans.

 - Policies: Define and assign access policies by user group and per application.
 See Policy & Control.
 Available in Duo Premier, Duo Advantage, and Duo Essentials plans.